tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

 ```

 I set out making a copy of each function, `functionName'`, which worked on
-Vectors instead of Lists, and once they all compiled: switching `main` over to
+Vectors instead of Lists.
+Once they all compiled, I switched `main` over to
 using Vectors.

 As the boxed `Vector` is a member of a lot of the same typeclasses, `Funtor`,